alvarogarcia7/blog_source/source/_posts/2016-04-17-faster-site-generation-native-octopress.markdown

 ## Conclusion

-When I created [a small tool for this same purpose][faster-site-generation], I didn't find any that did this job.
-It was so close to my nose that I could not find it.
+When I needed this tool, to speed up my feedback cycle, I didn't find any that did this job, so I created [a small tool for this same purpose][faster-site-generation].
+Unfortunately, there was one, so close to my nose that I could not find it.
 I was reinventing the wheel.

 It is better to switch to a tool that has been tested by more users, that has received the community's approval than a custom-made tool.